Allen-Synthesis/EuroPi/software/contrib/kompari.md

 # Kompari

-This program is a EuriPi re-imagining of [Allen Synthesis' Kompari](https://www.allensynthesis.co.uk/modules/kompari.html) module.
+This program is a EuroPi re-imagining of [Allen Synthesis' Kompari](https://www.allensynthesis.co.uk/modules/kompari.html) module.

 An input signal is converted to a normalized `0-1` level and compared with the two knobs' levels,